d2l-ai/d2l-en/chapter_introduction/index.md

 (this is typically achieved by adding nonlinearities) while simultaneously being able to spend more time on optimizing these parameters, due to an increased compute budget.
-Consequently the sweet spot in machine learning and statistics moved from (generalized) linear models and kernel methods to deep networks.
+Consequently, the sweet spot in machine learning and statistics moved from (generalized) linear models and kernel methods to deep networks.
 This is also one of the reasons why many of the mainstays of deep learning, such as multilayer perceptrons